vaarn/vaarn.github.io/basic-rules.md

 If there are situational factors that make a save significantly easier or harder, the referee may grant the roll __advantage__ or __disadvantage__.
 If a roll has advantage, roll 2d20 and use the better of the two dice.
 If it has disadvantage, roll 2d20 and use the worse of the two dice.

 ## Item Slots
 PCs have a number of item slots equal to their constitution defence.
-Most items, including a day's water and rations, light weapons, tools and so on take up 1 slot, but particularly heavy or bulky items like armour or medium to heavy weapons will take up more slots.
+Most items, including light weapons, tools and so on take up 1 slot, but particularly heavy or bulky items like armour or medium to heavy weapons will take up more slots.
 Groups of small, identical items may be bundled into the same slot, at the referee's discretion.
 Carrying more items than your slot limit will make your character __Encumbered__, which imposes disadvantage on all physical saves.
 It is impossible to carry more than 20 slots worth of items.

 ## Combat
+Initiative in combat is decided each turn.
+All sides of a conflict roll d6, and whichever side rolls higher acts first.
+Resolve ties in favor of the players.

 On their turn, a character may move and take up to one combat action.
 This action may be using a Gift, making a second move, making an attack, attempting a stunt, or any other action deemed reasonable by the referee.

 Melee weapons can strike adjacent foes, but ranged weapons cannot be used if the shooting character is engaged in melee combat.
 To make an attack, roll a d20 and add the character's Strength or Dexterity bonus, depending on whether they are using a melee or ranged weapon, respectively.
 If the attack total is __greater than__ the defender's armor defence value, the attack hits.
 If not, the attack misses.